Monthly and quarterly market insights

 Markets can move rapidly and conditions can change based on macro- and micro-economic news and data.
 At times, it can be difficult to keep up and to determine the important information from the noise.

-Our global investments analysts and researchers, and market and asset class specialists, are constantly monitoring markets to identify the most important developments potential opportunities.
+Our global investments analysts and researchers, and market and asset class specialists, are constantly monitoring markets to identify the most important developments and potential opportunities.

 Our monthly and quarterly insights reports provide a summary of what we believe to be the most significant news points and market movements and attempt to explain them, aiming to keep you on track and informed while still allowing you to keep a focus on the long term.

-Monthly Capital Market Monitor – November 2022
+Monthly Capital Market Monitor – September 2023

 Mercer's Monthly Market Monitor provides an overview of global financial markets.